antireaction/queerrights-en/docs/transrights/transition.md

 **Results:**
 - (a) Across all studies and reviews, 4 FtM transitioners and 14 MtF transitioners genuinely regretted medical transition (including SRS) [regret rate of <1% and 1-1,5% respectively]
-		- Of the 4 regretful FtM transitioners, 1 only regretted evading regulations and getting the phalloplasty done outside the gender clinic, which brought complications.
+	- Of the 4 regretful FtM transitioners,...
+		- 1 only regretted evading regulations and getting the phalloplasty done outside the gender clinic, which brought complications.
 But he did not regret having transitioned overall and lived alternating between male and female.
-2 were confirmed to have detransitioned socially and 1 case expressed regret about one surgery, but it's not known whether they detransitioned socially.
+		- 2 were confirmed to have detransitioned socially and 1 case expressed regret about one surgery, but it's not known whether they detransitioned socially.
 	- Additionally, 1 trans woman commited suicide during HRT (before SRS), 1 underwent religious conversion (on HRT but before SRS), 1 considered living as male again (but it is not reported whether they did), and 2 occasionally went back to living as male, 1 of whom only did so to not loose claim to inheretance.
 	- Regret was associated with bad surgical outcomes, not undergoing any real life test, and/or no proper differential diagnosis.
 - (b) No reported regrets among trans men and 3 reported regrets among MtF transitioners [1,53%] 2-6 years after bottom surgery.
 - The author concludes that overall, trans people who wished to undergo SRS did not regret doing so when they did.